BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 App\User::all();
 ```
 ## Setup our GraphQL Playground
-To enable us test our GraphQL API we first have to install our GraphQL Playground.
+To enable us test our GraphQL API, we have to install our GraphQL Playground.
 This playground allows us to query our GraphQL endpoint and provides us with all the benefits such as autocomplete, error highlightling, documentation, etc. However, you may use a standard client such as Postman or run cURL command in terminal but would loose all the benefits the playground provides.

 To install the playground, run the command below in your terminal:
 ```